 Backup & Disaster Recovery

 The terms Backup and Disaster Recovery (DR) are commonly misused and misunderstood when trying to protect your data.
-As cybersecurity breaches are become more common, it is key to understanding the differences of both before deploying either.
+As cybersecurity breaches become more common, it is key to understanding the differences of both before deploying either.
 In basic terms, having a backup strategy means that you have a full copy of your company data typically now stored off-site.
 If at the time of reading this your business is backing up to tape, then you need to call us urgently!
 While having a DR policy in place means that you are able to recover your business-critical systems in the event of a cyber attack or physical breach in hardware.

 Backups are typically performed daily and are where you copy your company data to a separate resource.
 This could be to a tape drive on-site or much better, on a separate server within a secure datacentre in a separate location.
-This should give you a solid set of data incase you need to restore it if there is a problem.
+This should give you a solid set of data in case you need to restore it if there is a problem.
 Setting up the backup schedule is a fairly straight forward process and typically is done on an overnight basis so there is less impact on the network during the day.
 There are quite a few different options on the market and here are a few which Primenet will happily deploy and manage for you.

 This old school approach usually means an initial full copy of the data is taken and each subsequent day only the blocks of data that have changed are copied over.
 Often this data is written to tape and this is stored offsite.
-The key advantage of this traditional backup method, is that it is cost-effective as tape is relatively cheap.
+The key advantage of this traditional backup method is that it is cost-effective as the tape is relatively cheap.
 The key disadvantages though are the time it takes to restore - you have to restore the original and then all the incremental backup.
-This method also has it’s risks, as if the full backup or any of the incremental backups are damaged, then you don’t have a backup.
+This method also has its risks, as if the full backup or any of the incremental backups are damaged, then you don’t have a backup.